Last updated 18/12/2024

 Principle 2: Seek to understand and meet shareholder needs and expectations

-Shareholder input and communication has been actively sought by the Board through direct contact with shareholders at both the Annual General Meeting, shareholder information evenings (sometimes combined with the Annual General Meeting), monitoring of social media platforms, regular RNS releases, interviews on both Proactive Investors and Vox Markets (including occasional shareholder Q & A sessions) and direct one on one meetings for larger investors.
-At all time, due regard is given to the price sensitive nature of comments.
+Shareholder input and communication has been actively sought by the Board through direct contact with shareholders at Annual General Meetings, shareholder information events, monitoring of social media platforms, regular RNS releases, interviews with designated investor relations providers, and one-on-one meetings with investors.

 All shareholders are encouraged to attend the Company’s Annual General Meeting and investors have access to current information on the Company through its website and via the This email address is being protected from spambots.
 You need JavaScript enabled to view it. email address.